mikeperry-tor/mission-improbable/README.md

 WARNING: Until we have a re-signed recovery with a custom release key, updates to the copperhead OS will not be possible without a full re-flash.
 Since verified boot is enabled, this will require a factory reset!
+This will be true for all devices initially installed *without* a re-signed recovery image, even if one becomes available later.
 See TODOs for more info.

 ## Prerequisites